ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 ### Let-binding substitution

-This is the most complex part of `un_cps` and also the part most sensitive to changes (even innocuous changes in `un_cps` might break becasue of this).
+This is the most complex part of `to_cmm` and also the part most sensitive to changes (even innocuous changes in `to_cmm` might break becasue of this).
 The goal is to substitute let-bound variable's bodies during translation, because it allows for more optimizations.
 There are two technical challenges with this: